 You can also request technical and architectural real estate due diligence that are made by architects and construction specialists, if you need further reassurance that you have made the right decision.

 We invite you to see a video presenting how to buy a property in Georgia:

 What should a foreigner know when purchasing a Georgian property?

 A foreigner who wants to open a company in Georgia or to relocate there can benefit from a set of legal rights, that are mostly the same as the ones that are offered to Georgian citizens.
 With regards to the purchase of a residential property, the purchase procedure implies the same steps that would be followed by locals.

 the purchase procedure can be completed relatively fast, and this is also available for the registration of the new ownership;

-- the purchase procedure does not require the payment of the stamp duty;
+the purchase procedure does not require the payment of the stamp duty;

-- the legal system in Georgiaallows a standard registration procedure, which is generally concluded in a period of four days (with the payment of a fee);
+the legal system in Georgiaallows a standard registration procedure, which is generally concluded in a period of four days (with the payment of a fee);

 however a foreigner can request the express procedure, which can be completed in a single day, through the payment of a higher fee;

 foreigners can benefit from full ownership on their properties and this is also available in the case of commercial properties.